MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 - A **trend** is the general direction that demand is moving in, generally either increasing or decreasing.

 - **Seasonality** describes the presence of recurring short-term patterns in demand.
 For example, demand may spike at the end of a quarter due to a push to close sales.
-Seasonality doesn't have to relate to specific seasons of the year, and can be related to any internal or external event.
+Seasonality doesn't have to be related to specific seasons of the year.
+It can be related to any internal or external event.

 - An **error** is an unexplained or random variation in a time series.
 In real life, it's impossible to create a statistical model that explains the trend and seasonality of demand with complete accuracy.
 Some degree of error must always be expected.